Skip to main content

 • Cirra AI's access to your Salesforce org is limited to that of the user you used to establish the OAuth connection.

 • The OAuth user can be an API only user.
-In any case select a user with only the minimum required access.

 • Cirra AI allows you to further limit the access granted to orgs, or categories of orgs, to avoid exposing confidential information